best-trading-indicator-tools/aso-bulk-subscriptions-price-updates/README.md

 ## How It Works

+### Pricing Indices

+You can choose between two purchasing power parity (PPP) indicators:

-### Big Mac Index
+#### Big Mac Index (Default)
 The Big Mac Index is an economic indicator that compares purchasing power between countries by comparing the price of a Big Mac burger.
-This tool uses it to calculate fair subscription prices.
+This tool automatically fetches the latest data from The Economist's GitHub repository.

 **Formula**: `New Price = US Base Price × (Big Mac Price in Country / Big Mac Price in US)`

+#### Netflix Index
+The Netflix Index uses Netflix Standard plan subscription prices as a PPP indicator.
+This can be useful for subscription-based products as it reflects how subscription services are priced globally.

+**Formula**: `New Price = US Base Price × (Netflix Price in Country / Netflix Price in US)`

+**Important Notes**:
+- **No Public API**: Netflix does NOT provide a public API for pricing data
+- **Built-in Data**: Uses curated built-in dataset (may not be comprehensive or up-to-date)
+- **Data Accuracy**: Netflix pricing varies significantly ($2.82 in Pakistan to $22.89 in Switzerland) and changes frequently
+- **Missing Countries**: For countries without Netflix data, the tool automatically falls back to Big Mac Index
+- **Custom Data Source**: You can configure `NETFLIX_INDEX_URL` in `.env` to use your own CSV data source
+- **Data Sources**: Built-in data is based on publicly available information from sources like Visual Capitalist and Statista

+**Fallback Strategy**:
+1. Try Netflix Index data
+2. Try similar country proxy
+3. Try regional average
+4. **Fallback to Big Mac Index** (if Netflix data unavailable)
+5. Return None (skip territory)

 ### Price Calculation Process

+1. **Select Index**: Choose between Big Mac Index or Netflix Index
-1. **Fetch Big Mac Index Data**: Downloads latest data from The Economist's GitHub repository
+2. **Fetch Index Data**: Downloads latest data (Big Mac from The Economist, Netflix from built-in dataset)
-2. **Calculate Ratios**: Computes PPP ratios for each territory relative to US
+3. **Calculate Ratios**: Computes PPP ratios for each territory relative to US
-3. **Apply Fallbacks**: Uses estimated ratios for countries without Big Mac data
+4. **Apply Fallbacks**: Uses estimated ratios for countries without index data
-4. **Find Price Tiers**: Matches calculated prices to Apple's available price tiers
+5. **Find Price Tiers**: Matches calculated prices to Apple's available price tiers
-5. **Schedule Changes**: Creates price change schedules via App Store Connect API
+6. **Schedule Changes**: Creates price change schedules via App Store Connect API with your specified start date

 ### Fallback Ratios

-For countries without Big Mac Index data, the tool uses:
+For countries without index data, the tool uses:
 - Similar country proxies (e.g., Panama → Costa Rica)
 - GDP per capita (PPP) estimates
 - Regional averages (e.g., Euro area for EUR countries)
+- Built-in estimates based on economic indicators

 ## API Reference